chance-deng/PPM-analysis-for-COSMOS-Web-field/README.md

 The 10-arcmin and 10-arcsec PNG cutouts are both centered on the corresponding overdensity-candidate coordinates.
 Match an image to its source using the numeric source identifier in `rgb_image_<source ID>.png`.
 These image products are for visualization and contextual inspection; the FITS catalogs are the machine-readable analysis products.
 Please note that due to missing data in certain observational bands for SFG IDs 243115 and 352015, their corresponding RGB images are not provided.

-## Supplementary figure sets
+## Supplementary figures

-Two supplementary figure sets accompany the manuscript figures:
+Two supplementary figures accompany the manuscript figures:

-- **Figure 13 supplementary figure set:** one JWST RGB mosaic of all brightest SMGs, shown with 5 arcsec cutouts.
+- **Figure 13 supplementary figure:** one JWST RGB mosaic of all brightest SMGs, shown with 5 arcsec cutouts.
 Each source is annotated with its identifier, morphology class (Merger or Non-Merger), and environment classification (Category A--E).
-- **Figure 18 supplementary figure set:** one complete COS-SBC4 diagnostic figure containing the PPM plot and the two-dimensional density-map panels.
+- **Figure 18 supplementary figure:** one complete COS-SBC4 diagnostic figure containing the PPM plot and the two-dimensional density-map panels.

-The corresponding figure-set files should be placed in the repository before the GitHub Release is created.
+The corresponding figure files should be placed in the repository before the GitHub Release is created.
 They are not yet present in the current local checkout; after adding them, update the two entries in the Contents table above with their exact paths.

 ## License and citation